CONVEX

 Key thresholds and signals:

-• Gap between 0% and +2%: Benign growth zone; typically mid-cycle, neutral Fed stance
+• Gap between 0% and +2%: Benign growth zone; typically mid-cycle, neutral Fed stance, credit spreads well-behaved

-• Gap between 0% and -2%: Mild slack; accommodative policy likely sustained
+• Gap between 0% and -2%: Mild slack; accommodative policy likely sustained, front-end rates anchored

-• Gap below -2%: Severe recession conditions; aggressive easing expected
+• Gap below -2%: Severe recession conditions; aggressive easing expected, yield curve typically steep as long-end pricing eventual recovery

 Historical Context

-Following the 2008–2009 financial crisis, the U.S. output gap reached approximately -6% to -7% of potential GDP by mid-2009 — the deepest since the Great Depression.
-This enormous slack justified keeping the Fed funds rate at the zero lower bound for seven years and three rounds of quantitative easing.
-Critically, the persistence of the negative gap through 2015–2016 (CBO estimated roughly -2%) was a primary reason Fed Chair Yellen moved cautiously despite the official end of recession in mid-2009.
+Following the 2008–2009 financial crisis, the U.S. output gap reached approximately -6% to -7% of potential GDP by mid-2009, the deepest since the Great Depression.
+This enormous slack justified keeping the federal funds rate at the zero lower bound for seven years and three rounds of quantitative easing totaling over $3.5 trillion in asset purchases.
+The persistence of the negative gap through 2015–2016 (CBO estimated roughly -2% as late as Q4 2015) was a primary reason Fed Chair Yellen moved cautiously, hiking only once in 2015 despite the official end of recession in mid-2009.
+Critics later argued the gap was being overestimated because potential GDP had been permanently scarred downward by the crisis, a debate that foreshadowed similar controversies post-COVID.

 Limitations and Caveats